JaimePolidura/MemDB/core/README.md

 This is the main component.
 This stores the data and handles request & replication

 ## Setup

-- You need an environtment variable called: BOOST_ROOT which points to boost v1.80.0 library's folder, folder name: boost_1_80_0
+- Environtment variable BOOST_ROOT which points to boost v1.80.0 library's folder
+- Vcpkg dependencies: etcd-cpp-apiv3

+### Windows
+- Use MSVC for compiling
+- Vcpkg installed on c:

+### Linux
+- Use gcc for compiling
+- To compile use linux-build.sh to automation

 ## How it works
+- Data is stored in a hashmap with fixed number of buckets (default 64).
+Each bucket will contain an autobalanced AVL Tree.
+- It is multithreaded.
+Each bucket will have a read/write lock.
+- It is persistent.
+When a write comes in, it will be stored in a buffer.
+When it reaches a threshold, the operations will be appended to a local file.
+When the server starts up, it will apply all operations stored in the file and compact them.

-- Each user will authenticate with an authkey.
-The max length will be 256 characters.
-It will be specified in config.txt
+- Authentication will be carried by a key (AUTH_USER_KEY), which will be present in every request.
-- Data will be ASCII encoded using low endian format.

-## Limitations
-- Max data length will be 256 bytes
+- Threads allocated for operations are dynamic.
+They grow or shrink depending on the demand.
+#### Replication
+- When a write comes in it will broadcast the write operation to every node.
+These nodes are queried periodicly to the cluster mamanger.
+- To authenticate to the cluster manager a specific auth key will be used (AUTH_CLUSTER_KEY)
+- For detecting conflics Lamport clocks are used in replication

 ## Request format
 ````